Olivier Delourme: Biography

 Delourme was born in 1660 in the village of Kerpiton (commune of Loyat) to Jean Delourme and Françoise Launay, a family of literate master masons living in a tenant farm.
 Many family members were court officers, priests or clerics.

 Olivier and his brothers (Jean and Mathurin), people with education, decided to be builders and began as masons, then master masons.

-Louis XIV having had the Parliament of Brittany transferred to Vannes in 1675, the councillors had private mansions built there, villas then attracting many building workers.
+Louis XIV having had the Parlement of Rennes transferred to Vannes in 1675, the councillors had private mansions built there, villas then attracting many building workers.
 Olivier Delourme moved there when he was not yet 25 years old.

 He became a materials trader, but also a shipowner and writer of construction treaties.

 At the same time, he trained as an architect, then master architect and was gradually recognized for his work.

 He was involved in public works, city architecture, religious monuments, and prestigious private residences.

 He married Jeanne Caillot, the daughter of one of his companions with whom he settled at the Manoir du Grador and had many children.

 He died prematurely in 1729, not seeing the completion of all his projects.